 I have found that this project is great for showing progress, and students enjoy it because there is some instant gratification!
 Which isn’t usually the case with drawing.

-Throughout this drawing portraits scheme of work, each lesson breaks down the stages of drawing different features of the face into small steps.
+Throughout this scheme of work showing how to draw faces, each lesson breaks down the stages of drawing different features of the face into small steps.
 There are a lot of examples (in various drawing styles) for students to aim for.
 I have tried to make the steps as clear as possible to show students exactly how to draw each facial feature.

 These lessons on how to draw faces also has six slides introducing a quick history of portraiture, famous faces in art and some context about self-portraits.